-- Policy applicable to all COVID-19 or suspected patients. - Patients suspected or confirmed with COVID-19 will be placed on Droplet and Contact Isolation. - If admitted, place a patient with known or suspected COVID-19 in a single-person room with the door closed. - In general, airborne Infection Isolation Rooms (AIIRs) should be reserved for patients who will be undergoing aerosol-generating procedures. - Patients status post a positive COVID-19 test can be discharged from a healthcare facility whenever clinically indicated.
+- Policy applicable to all COVID-19 or suspected patients. - Place patients with suspected or confirmed with COVID-19 in Droplet and Contact Isolation. - If admitted, place a patient with known or suspected COVID-19 in a singleperson room with the door closed. - In general, reserve airborne Infection Isolation Rooms (AIIRs) for patients who will be undergoing aerosol-generating procedures. - Discharge patients from a healthcare facility with a positive COVID-19 test whenever clinically indicated.
 Meeting criteria for discontinuation of isolation precautions is not a prerequisite for discharge.